Who pays council tax?

 - A resident tenant

 - A resident who lives in the property and who is a licensee.
-This means that they are not a tenant, but have permission to stay there
+This means a person who has the legal right to occupy the whole, or any part of the property, but has not signed a tenancy agreement

 - Any resident living in the property, for example, a squatter